A Self-Supervised Framework for Space Object Behaviour Characterisation: Methods

 \subsection{Pre-training strategy}

 We pre-trained our Perceiver-VAE model using a multi-task self-supervised learning approach.
 For this we incorporated three objectives: reconstruction, masking, and forecasting.
 The reconstruction task trained the model to encode and decode whole light curves, establishing the foundations for latent space representation.
 At the same time, the masking task required the model to predict randomly masked segments of input sequences, encouraging our model to learn contextual relationships within the light curve.
 Finally, the forecasting task trained the model to predict future sequence values, promoting the capture of temporal dynamics and enabling forecasting at inference time.

-We combined these learning objectives by summing individual mean squared error loss components for each task, combined with a KL divergence term (weight $\alpha$0.001) to regularise the latent space (Equation \ref{eqn:total_loss}.
-This combined otpimisation enabled the model to learn rich representations of light curve characteristics while maintaining a structured latent space suitable for generation and interpolation.
+Each sample is presented to the model once per batch in a single forward pass.
+The reconstruction, masking, and forecasting outputs are computed simultaneously within this pass, with each task operating on a different view of the same input (full sequence, randomly masked sequence, and future-masked sequence respectively).
+The KL divergence is therefore computed once per sample from the single latent sample, and the effective batch size equals the nominal batch size throughout pre-training.
+We combined these learning objectives by summing individual mean squared error loss components for each task, combined with a KL divergence term (weight $\alpha$ = 0.001) to regularise the latent space (Equation \ref{eqn:total_loss}).
+This combined optimisation enabled the model to learn rich representations of light curve characteristics whilst maintaining a structured latent space suitable for generation and interpolation.

 The total loss (Equation \ref{eqn:total_loss}) combines four components: The reconstruction loss ($\mathcal{L}_{{\text{recon}}}$, Equation \ref{eqn:recon_loss}) measures the Mean Square Error (MSE) between the original inputs $x_i$ and reconstructed outputs $\hat{x}_i$ across all $N$ data points.